ian-mg/SwiftNotebook/README.md

 SwiftNotebook is a local-first journaling app for macOS.
 There's no account to create and no server involved: you choose a folder on your Mac, and that folder becomes your journal.
 Everything is stored there in a local database, so it moves, backs up, and syncs exactly like any other file on your system.
 Drop it in iCloud Drive or Dropbox and it just works.

 The writing experience is built on genuine rich text (the same `NSTextView` technology behind TextEdit and Notes), not a markdown dialect.
-Formatting is applied directly, so bold and italic look bold and italic while you're writing, not as literal `**asterisks**` cluttering the page.
+Formatting is applied directly, so bold and italic look bold and italic while you're writing.

 ## Features